gchure/phd/docs/src/chapter_02/section_05_results.md

 ### Experimental Design

-We test our model by predicting the induction profiles for an array of strains that could be made using previously characterized repressor copy numbers and DNA binding energies.
+&nbsp;&nbsp;&nbsp;&nbsp;We test our model by predicting the induction profiles for an array of strains that could be made using previously characterized repressor copy numbers and DNA binding energies.
 Our approach contrasts with previous studies that have parameterized induction curves of simple repression motifs,